 These socks are designed for trail running, so they have moisture-wicking fabric arch support to combat against fatigue, along with mesh zones for improved breathability.
 These socks will keep your feet warm and dry all season long.

 The insoles are great to add to shoes you’ll be wearing for long periods of time.
 They’ll make your shoes comfier and keep your feet toasty.
-They’re also cost-friendly, as you can use them in any pair of shoes.
+They’re also reasonably priced for the quality and you can use them in any pair of shoes.

 Who would have thought bamboo could be used to make comfy socks?
 Bamboo fabric is beneficial for moisture-wicking and antibacterial qualities.
 One reader loves them, saying, “they are lightweight, incredibly soft, and kept my feet really warm in the cold rain.
 They really held up on the backpacking trips in the Pacific rainforest, too.”